Mathias Woo: Biography

 In 2006, Woo was appointed by the government of the HKSAR as a member of Public Service Broadcasting Review Committee, and also a member of the Advisory Groups (Performing Arts and Tourism) of the Consultative Committee on the Core Arts and Cultural Facilities of the West Kowloon Cultural District; in 2009, Woo was appointed member of the Task Force on Economic Challenges by the Chief Executive and in 2010-2015 he was a member of Hong Kong-Taiwan Cultural Co-operation Committee.
 He is currently the deputy supervisor of HKICC Lee Shau Kee School of Creativity.
 He is the board member of Ko Lui Secondary School.

 In 2018, Woo was appointed as a member of Jiangsu Provincial Committee of the Chinese People’s Political Consultative Conference.

 Theatre

 Woo joined Zuni Icosahedron since 1988.
-Over the years he has created more than 70 theatre works.
-He is particularly outstanding in his creation of the Multimedia Music Theatre Series, which is a conglomeration of dexterous uses of theatre space, texts, video images and cutting-edge multimedia technologies.
-His endeavours in this music theatre series are groundbreaking, and his attempt in such theatre productions is the first of its kind in Hong Kong.
-Stan Lai once said: "To know where the trend goes, you just need to find out where Mathias Woo is."
-Woo's works have been presented around the world in cities like Beijing, Nanjing, Shanghai, Suzhou, Wuzhen, Macau, Taipei, Tokyo, Singapore, Berlin, Brussels, Milan and Krakow of Poland.
+Over the years he has created more than 200 theatre works.

 Woo’s theatre works cover a wide range of topics, such as literature, history, politics and current affairs, architecture and religion.
 His major works include 1587, A Year of No Significance (an adaptation from historian Ray Huang’s book of the same title), Eighteen Springs, Hua-Yen Sutra (a new media pictorial of Buddhist’s ancient text), East Wing West Wing (a political satire series), Kunqu opera Tang Xianzhu’s Dream on Dreams and A Tale of The Forbidden City.

-Woo pioneered the “multimedia architecture music theatre series”, like The Architecture of The City (inspired by the same title of Aldo Rossi), The Life and Time of Louis I. Kahn became the hallmark in the scene of Chinese theatre.
-He also created multimedia performances, such as Hua-yen Sutra, integrating Buddhist doctrines with interactive multimedia and elements of contemporary arts.
-They were great successes merging theatre spaces and the multi-media together, exploring the potentials of these features to the fullest.
-They infuse new dynamic into Hong Kong performing arts, and are vanguards in the history of Chinese theatre.